Ferraah/XIOS3_Coupling_mirror/3_integration_and_sampling/README.md

 - `field2D_oce_to_atm`.`freq_op`: It is the frequency at which the operation is applied and at which the result is made available.
 In the copuler_out, it means that the value is calculated and made available for the coupler in in the receiving context.
 - `field2D_oce_to_atm`.`freq_offset`: As discussed before, it refers to offsetting the first timestep at which the operation is applied.

-We should set this freq_op and freq_offset parameters as "put" operations described in `0_xios_intro`.
 ```xml
 <field_definition>
     <!-- sampling frequency, sampling offset and operation to perform here-->